 You have to ensure that the light you choose offers optimal UVA and UVB lighting since it is essential for turtle health.
 Also, make sure it mimics the natural lights that turtle gets in their wild habitat.
 You may choose the following three types of light for turtles-

 - Mercury vapor lights: These lights are the best source of UVA and UVB lighting inside turtle tanks.
 Besides, you will get sufficient heat to keep the turtle home warm with these lights.
 Hence, you get 2-in-1 service from the mercury vapor lights.
 The tradeoff of these lights is their higher electricity consumption.

 - Lamplight system: You may alternatively use two separate lamp lights inside the tank.
 Two lights should facilitate UVA and UVB lighting separately.
 Also, you have to get the UVA light with a basking lamp to provide enough heat inside the tank.
 These lights will consume less electricity compared to mercury lights.

 - Additional lighting systems: Many turtle owners add optional lights in the tank.
 They will mostly include nightlight and viewing light optionally.
 We have already described the nightlights in the previous section.
 The viewing lights are suitable if your turtle loves spending time mostly in the water.

 Do turtles need light at night?
 No, turtles don’t need light at night.
 If you use lights in a turtle tank at night, it will, in reality, disturb the natural body clock of turtles.
-Therefore, their sleeping will hamper, and they may lose weight.
+Therefore, their sleeping will be hamper, and they may lose weight.

 However, you may still use special nightlights with red, purple, yellow, or green illumination.
 These lights work much like standard dim lights in our home and allow you to see the turtles even in darkness.
-But, we recommend you to keep the turtles without lights at night, unless these are juveniles.
+But, we recommend you keep the turtles without lights at night unless these are juveniles.